UPPMAX/R-python-julia-matlab-HPC/docs/matlab/local_desktopMatlab.rst

    - Use the instructions above to try to make it work!

 .. challenge:: 2.
-Run a script.
+Run a script on snowy

    - Try to run a script from the `MATLAB GUI and SLURM session <./jobsMatlab.html>`_
+   - Check in a rackham terminal: ``squeue -M snowy --me``